-This new urban center isn’t relegated to only Washington, D.C.
+This new urban center isn’t confined to only Washington, D.C.
 Over the last few years of traveling to all corners of the planet, I’ve noticed that in many cities this has been the trend.
-Not in already-prosperous cities per se, but many second tier or marginal cities.
-From Ghent to Charlotte and yes, Calgary, a shift has been occurring and it’s one of the most exciting global developments that no one is talking about.
+From Ghent to Charlotte and yes, even Calgary, a shift has occurred and it’s one of the most exciting global developments that no one is talking about.

 The Importance of a New Food Culture